amrecio/bitnami-docker-swift/README.md

 ## Introduction

-[Swift](https://www.swift.com/) is a powerful PHP framework with a very small footprint, built for developers who need a simple and elegant toolkit to create full-featured web applications.
+[Swift](https://www.swift.org/) is a general-purpose programming language built using a modern approach to safety, performance, and software design patterns.

 The Bitnami Swift Development Container has been carefully engineered to provide you and your team with a highly reproducible Swift development environment.
 We hope you find the Bitnami Swift Development Container useful in your quest for world domination.
 Happy hacking!